Biden tells Zelenskyy: 'It's an honor to be by your side'

 Senate Majority Leader Chuck Schumer opened the chamber's session by saying that passage of the aid package and confirmation of the new U.S. ambassador to Russia, Lynne M. Tracy, would send a strong signal that Americans stand “unequivocally” with Ukraine.
 Tracy was confirmed later on a 93-2 vote.

-Schumer, D-N.Y., said Zelenskyy arrives not only as a president but an “ambassador to freedom itself.”
+Schumer, a New York Democrat, said Zelenskyy arrives not only as a president but an “ambassador to freedom itself.”

 The Senate's top Republican, Kentucky Sen. Mitch McConnell, said “the most basic reasons for continuing to help Ukraine degrade and defeat the Russian invaders are cold, hard, practical American interests.”
 He said "defeating Russia’s aggression will help prevent further security crises in Europe."